cx1111/aki-prediction/README.md

 Baseline = admission measurement.

 - If in any 48H, serum creatinine increases by > 26.5umol/L or 0.3mg/dL.
 NO flexibility for time.
-- Or within 7 days, serum creatinine increases x1.5.
-Maybe more flexible.
+- Or within 7 days, serum creatinine increases x1.5 from the lowest value in that window.

 ### Stage 2